WIAS-PDELib/ExtendableFEMBase.jl/docs/src/functionoperators.md

 ## ReconstructionOperators

-There are special operators that allow to evaluate a primitive operator of some discrete reconstructed version of a testfunction.
+Special operators are provided to evaluate a primitive operator on a reconstructed version of a test function.
+These are useful for advanced discretizations and post-processing.

 ```@autodocs
 Modules = [ExtendableFEMBase]